How Courts Decide Alimony After Divorce

 How Alimony is Paid in Idaho

-Alimony payments in Idaho are typically made in periodic installments (monthly, semi-annually, etc.), and Idaho law often requires payments to go through the Idaho Department of Health and Welfare.
+Alimony payments in Idaho are typically made in periodic installments (monthly, semi-annually, etc.), and paid directly between the Parties.
 In some cases, the court may order a lump-sum payment if the paying spouse has significant assets but inconsistent income.

 Failing to make court-ordered alimony payments can result in serious consequences, including fines, bank levies, and even jail time.